ignite/cli/docs/guide/install.md

 ## Upgrading your Ignite CLI installation

-Before you install a new version, remove all existing  of Ignite CLI installations.
+Before you install a new version of Ignite CLI, remove all existing Ignite CLI installations.

-To remove the current installation:
+To remove the current Ignite CLI installation:

 1. On your terminal window, press `Ctrl+C` to stop the chain that you started with `ignite chain serve`.
-2. Remove the Ignite binary with `rm $(which ignite)`.
+1. Remove the Ignite CLI binary with `rm $(which ignite)`.
    Depending on your user permissions, run the command with or without `sudo`.
-3. Repeat this step until all `ignite` installations are removed from your system.
+1. Repeat this step until all `ignite` installations are removed from your system.

 After all existing Ignite CLI installations are removed, follow the  [Installing Ignite CLI](#installing-ignite-cli) instructions.